njh/redstore/README.md

 * SPARQL over HTTP support
 * Compatible with rdfproc command line tool for offline operations
 * An HTTP interface that is compatible with 4store.
-* Only build dependancy is Redland.
+* Only runtime dependancy is Redland.
 * Unit tests for most of the HTTP server code.